Rupam-Bhute/Tower-of-hanoi/README.md

 ## How to play

-The Tower of Hanoi is a game in which the player has to transfer the tower in the left column to the right column./But only one disk can be moved at a time, and the player can not keep a larger disk on top of a smaller disk.
+The Tower of Hanoi is a game in which the player has to transfer the tower in the left column to the right column.But only one disk can be moved at a time, and the player can not keep a larger disk on top of a smaller disk.